-Ian is a Reader and Research Leader in the School of Psychology at UEL.
+Ian is Professor of Social Psychology in the School of Psychology at UEL.
 He has expertise in digital media, emotion and mental health, and teaches across undergraduate, postgraduate and PhD programmes in these areas.

 Ian has developed applied approaches that study the ways that psychological processes are shaped through relations with social, technological and environmental practices.
 This includes specific focus on how emotion and affect operate in increasingly digitally mediated environments.
 This ranges from experiences of digital media use through to highlighting the impact of new digital technologies on psychological thought and practice more broadly.
 Ian has also studied the relations between individual and institutional practices in a range of environments for mental health care and support, from community day centres to forensic psychiatric units.